lb-/plonedev.vagrant/README.rst

 3. If you are using Windows, install the Putty ssh kit: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
 Install all the binaries, or at least putty.exe and plink.exe.

-4. Download and unpack PloneDev-Vagrant https://github.com/plone/plonedev.vagrant/archive/master.zip.
+4. Go to the releases https://github.com/plone/plonedev.vagrant/releases

+5. Download and unpack the most suitable `zip` file.
+Stable versions will not have *rc* in the release tag.

-5. Open a command prompt; change directory into the plonedev.vagrant-master directory.
+6. Open a command prompt; change directory into the plonedev.vagrant-master directory.
 Run "vagrant up".

-6. Go for lunch or a long coffee break. "vagrant up" is going to download a virtual box kit (unless you already happen to have a match installed), download Plone, install Plone, and set up some convenience scripts.
+7. Go for lunch or a long coffee break. "vagrant up" is going to download a virtual box kit (unless you already happen to have a match installed), download Plone, install Plone, and set up some convenience scripts.
 On Windows, it will also generate an ssh key pair that's usable with Putty.

-7. Look to see if the install ran well.
+8. Look to see if the install ran well.
 The last thing you should see in the command window is a success message from the Plone Unified Installer.
 The virtual machine will be running at this point.

 While running "vagrant up", feel free to ignore messages like "stdin: is not a tty" and "warning: Could not retrieve fact fqdn".
 They have no significance in this context.